 Second, with interest rate liberalization, short-term interest rates are also increasingly becoming the monetary policy target in China.
-We thus examine the role of different money market interest rates, that is, the Shanghai Interbank Offered Rates (SHIBOR), with maturities from overnight to one year.
-We find that longer-maturity SHIBOR (6-month, 9-month, and 1-year) affect total directional connectedness from others with both statistical and economic significance (Panel B of Table 7-A), with longer-maturity SHIBOR having an even more significant impact on financial shock transmission.
+We thus examine the role of different money market interest rates, that is, the Shanghai Interbank Offered Rates (SHIBOR), with maturities from overnight to one

-Fig. 4.
-Net total directional connectedness of 25 financial institutions extracted from 2008 to 2015 and 2011-2015 samples.
+Figure 4 Net Total Directional Connectedness of 25 Financial Institutions Extracted from 2008 to 2015 and 2008-2015 Samples.

 Notes: The black line and blue line represent the net total directional connectedness estimated from the 2008-2015 25-financial-institution sample and the 2011-2015 32-financial-institution sample, respectively.

 Third, we examine whether the transmission of financial shocks is affected by the development of informal financial systems or the shadow banking system in China.
 These systems have been suggested as potentially destructive factors in China's financial system (e.g., Allen et al., 2012).
 Due to poor data availability, we used a very limited proxy to examine the three most popular informal finance measures in China.
 These included emerging Internet finance as measured by Yu'e Bao19 7-day annualized return as the proxy, the informal credit market measured by the Wenzhou private lending rate (average, automobile, and real estate mortgage), and the shadow banking system as proxied by deposit and portfolio investments of the insurance sector.
-We found that the Yu'e Bao 7-day annualized return and the Wenzhou private lending rate (especially for automobile mortgage lending) had both statistically and economically significant impact on the total directional connectedness from others for the transmission of financial shocks (Panel C of Table 7-A).
+We found that the Yu'e Bao 7-day annualized return and the Wenzhou private lending rate (especially for automobile mortgage lending) had both statistically and_economically significant impact on the total directional connectedness from others for the transmission of financial shocks (Panel C of Table 7-A).